 More than 200 Publix stores in Florida have COVID vaccines.
 Here is the growing list

-More than 240 Publix stores across Florida now have COVID-19 vaccines available, including locations in Palm Beach and Monroe counties.
+More than 250 Publix stores across Florida now have COVID-19 vaccines available.

-Miami-Dade and Broward stores still aren’t on the list but because Florida doesn’t have a statewide residency requirement, seniors 65 and older can go to another county to get the vaccine.
+Manatee and Sarasota stores still aren’t on the list but because Florida doesn’t have a county residency requirement, seniors 65 and older can go to another county to get the vaccine.
+Vaccinations are available at seven Publix stores in Charlotte County.

 Vaccines are available by appointment-only at Publix pharmacies on the list.
 Appointments can only be made online at publix.com/covid-vaccine/florida.
 New appointment slots opened Wednesday.